zencart/documentation/content/user/new_user_topics/157_change_header_logo.md

 To right align the logo use `float: right;`

 ## Admin Header
-A similar change should be made in `admin/includes/languages/lang.english.php`, which contains the same four PHP define statements.
+A similar change should be made in `admin/includes/languages/english.php`, which contains the same four PHP define statements.
 You might use a different image in your admin.
 The filename mentioned here refers to a *different* file and location than the one used above for the storefront.
 See notes below.

 ```
-    'HEADER_ALT_TEXT' => 'my new alt text',
+define('HEADER_ALT_TEXT', 'My new alt text');
-    'HEADER_LOGO_IMAGE' => 'newlogo.png',
+define('HEADER_LOGO_WIDTH', '200');
-    'HEADER_LOGO_WIDTH' => '200',
+define('HEADER_LOGO_HEIGHT', '80');
-    'HEADER_LOGO_HEIGHT' => '80',
+define('HEADER_LOGO_IMAGE', 'newlogo.png');
 ```

 The image itself should be placed in the `admin/images/` folder.